 - Do not include every job you have ever had

-- Include only jobs/ experiences that are relevant to the particular position you are applying to
+- Include only jobs and experiences that are relevant to the position to which you are applying

-Resume Dropbox: Allstudents in the College of Education and Human Services are eligible to use our Resume Dropbox service.
-Send your resume and/or cover letter to email@example.com in order to have it critiqued by a career advisor.
+Resume Dropbox: All students in the College of Education and Human Services are eligible to use our Resume Dropbox service.
+Send your resume and/or cover letter to email@example.com to have it critiqued by a career advisor.
 Click here for more information!

 Your CV is a record of all your academic history and accomplishments and is used for seeking faculty jobs as well as applying for academic postdoctoral research opportunities, grants, and fellowships.